rte-france/Grid2Op/docs/gym.rst

 more information about these attributes.

 We offer some convenience functions to customize these environment.
 They all more or less the same manner.
-We show here an example of a "converter" that will scale the data:
+We show here an example of a "converter" that will scale the data (removing the value in `substract` and divide input data by `divide`):

 .. code-block:: python